This post will only lightly touch on the content of Outco - you can get that from their website. This is about my unbiased experience.

 I’m not sure if I wasn’t ready due to slow learning ability, lack of discipline or a combination of those.
 But I wasn’t going to be ready by December.
 I looked into Outco, and decided to join.

 I wanted to join FAANG companies or companies of similar comp.
 Namely Uber + Facebook.
-On levels.fyi, for the level I was targeting (E4 at FB), salary is around $160k.
+On levels.fyi, for the level I was targeting (E4 at FB), salary is around $160k (RSUs are also around $150k for a total comp of $310k/year, but Outco only counts salary).
 If I got a job with 160k salary, the Outco packages would work out as:

 - $0 upfront + (0.1 * 160,000), $16,000 ❌